offbynull/learn/Math/input/input.md

 # Fraction Number Subtraction

 TODO: model with circles -- show why denominators must be the same prior to addition

+TODO: talk about least common denominator? start of chapter 4.5 or maybe just focus on getting a common denominator and then simplifying? there can be many common denominators -- the least common denominator is the smallest one. its the least common multiple of the two denominators.

 ```{output}
 arithmetic_code/FractionNumber.py